Cyclone Taylor: Vancouver Millionaires (1912–1922)

 Lester and Frank Patrick had moved to Western Canada in 1907 and 1908 to work for their father Joe in the lumber company he established there.
 They sold the family business in 1911 and used the money from the sale to set up the PCHA, recruiting players from Eastern Canada to join the league.

-After the conclusion of the 1911–12 season the Wanderers gave up trying to sign Taylor.
+After the conclusion of the 1911–12 season, the Wanderers gave up trying to sign Taylor.
 He was offered a contract of $3,000 to join the Toronto Tecumsehs, double the salary of any other player, but turned it down because he did not like the idea of being bought and sold.
-Ottawa also made an offer of $1,800 for the season, but again Taylor turned it down.
-During the off-season Taylor had been in frequent contact with the Patricks, who encouraged him to move west and play in their league.
+Ottawa also made an offer of $1,800 for the season.
+Still, again, Taylor turned it down.
+During the off-season, Taylor frequently contacted the Patricks, who encouraged him to move west and play in their league.
 After months of discussion, Taylor agreed to join the Vancouver Millionaires, a decision that was announced on November 20.
 He was given a salary of $2,200, transportation back to Ottawa, and a four-month leave of absence from his immigration job.
 The offer made Taylor the highest-paid player in hockey again, and was at least $500 more than anyone had earned in the PCHA the previous season.
 As was his style, Taylor did not sign a contract, later stating that there "never was in those days with the Patricks.
 It was just a verbal agreement, and we shook hands on it."
 Speaking after the agreement, Lester Patrick noted that they "had Fred Taylor in mind right from the beginning.
 His acquisition was just a matter of timing."

 Much like in the NHA, Taylor's presence gave legitimacy to the PCHA.
 While the first games of the PCHA's inaugural season only had half the tickets sold, the Millionaires sold out their home opener for the 1912–13 season, Taylor's debut in the league.
 It was the first sell-out for the PCHA.
-Prior to that first game, against the New Westminster Royals on December 10, Taylor had severe abdominal pains and nearly missed the match.
-He barely made it to the game, though he ended up scoring in a 7–2 Vancouver victory.
-The abdominal pain turned out to be appendicitis, which left Taylor severely ill during his first season in the west.
-He originally wanted to wait until the season was over to have surgery, but ultimately postponed it indefinitely.
+Before that first game, against the New Westminster Royals on December 10, Taylor had severe abdominal pains and nearly missed the match.
+He barely made it to the game, though he scored in a 7–2 Vancouver victory.
+The abdominal pain turned out to be appendicitis, which left Taylor severely ill during his first season in the West.
+He originally wanted to wait for surgery until the season was over, but ultimately postponed it indefinitely.
 Even so, he managed to play in all sixteen games for Vancouver during the season, finishing with ten goals and eight assists (the PCHA was the first league to officially keep track of assists), fourth on his team and sixth overall in the league for scoring.